 Section 2.
 The Board of Directors of the Corporation shall consist of the President of each Chapter.
 The duties of the Board of Directors are to serve as advisors to the Executive Board and to assist in the implementation of plans and policies of the Corporation.
 In the event of a change of Chapter President, the new Chapter President shall become a Director on the first day of the first month after the election.
 A Director of the Executive Board shall serve as Chairperson of the Board of Directors.
 The Board of Directors shall meet as least once a year during the annual Training Seminar or at other times as deemed necessary by the Executive Board.

 Section 3.
 The Officers of the Corporation shall fill their office at a special meeting prior to the first regular business meeting of the Executive Board.
 The term of office shall be two years commencing on the final day of the Annual Training Seminar.
-No State President shall concurrently hold the office of Chapter Presidency.
+No President of the Corporation shall concurrently hold the office of Chapter Presidency.

 Section 4.
 The Executive Board shall reserve the right to call for an EXECUTIVE SESSION, which proceedings are to be closed and void of the general membership and shall not be included in the official meeting minutes.
 The Executive Session may be conducted prior, during, or after any meeting in progress.
 The request for such a session can be made by any member of the Executive Board, by motion to the President or Chairperson in charge of the meeting.